Obtaining and Wrangling the Data

 summary |

-There are many fields in the JSON file, but this analysis will only look at a
+There are many fields in the JSON file, but for this analysis we only look at a

-We’ll create a dataframe where each row represents one article.
+We create a data frame where each row represents one article (the granularity in a news story).

-To so this, we will load in each available JSON file as a Python dictionary.
+To do this, we load in each available JSON file as a Python dictionary, and then

-Then, we’ll extract the fields of interest and store the results as a pandas
+extract the fields of interest to store as a pandas

 from pathlib import Path